 Some of our clinics can perform hearing tests on children, though it will depend on their age.
 During the hearing test, the hearing care professional will ask young children to do a simple activity such as placing a ring on a peg when they hear a specific sound.

 Older children may have to press a button or raise a hand when they hear the sound until the child no longer reacts.
-If you want to know which of our HearCANADA clinics are able to offer pediatric hearing tests and services for your child, please contact us.
+If you want to know which of our HearCANADA centres are able to offer pediatric hearing tests and services for your child, please contact us.